Apogon doederleini (Jordan and Snyder, 1901)

 Feeds on benthic crustaceans, small fish and polychaete worms.
-Males mouthbrood their young (note distension under the chin in photo).
-Best identified by pale colouration with four distinct horizontal stripes and a small tail spot.
+Males mouthbrood their young (note distension under the chin in top photo).
+Best identified by pale colouration with four distinct narrow stripes, the mid stripe fading to distinct black spot on tail base.
 Occurs in similar habitat and may be confused with Apogon limenus which has broader stripes and a short stripe from the nose to the base of the first dorsal fin through the top of the eye.
 Grows to 14cm.

 R. Stuart-Smith, G. Edgar, A. Green, I. Shaw, Tropical Marine Fishes of Australia.
 Reed New Holland Publishers, 2015. p.119.